YyzHarry/imbalanced-regression/nyud2-dir/README.md

 python download_nyud2.py
 ```

-2. (Optionally) We have provided required meta files `nyu2_train_FDS_subset.csv` and `test_balanced_mask.npy`  for efficient FDS feature statistics computation and balanced test set mask in folder `./data`.
+2. __(Optional)__ We have provided required meta files `nyu2_train_FDS_subset.csv` and `test_balanced_mask.npy`  for efficient FDS feature statistics computation and balanced test set mask in folder `./data`.
 To reproduce the results in the paper, please directly use these two files.
 If you want to try different FDS computation subsets and balanced test set masks, you can run

 ```bash
 python preprocess_nyud2.py